 Should you talk to your clients during Thai Massage therapy sessions?

 Should you let your clients talk while they are receiving their massage?

-I have often heard that therapists should discourage talking by their clients and that they should not talk much either.
+I have often heard therapists state that clients should be discouraged from talking during the session and that they – the therapists – should not talk much either.

 We don’t all process information in the same way